How Does Hypnotherapy Work?

 What Do You Need to Do?

-What do you need to do in a Hypnotherapy session?
+Now for Part 2 in our Hypnotherapy FAQ – what do you need to do in a hypnotherapy session?
 Hypnotherapy is not mind control.
 It may sound funny, but some people think that it is.
 Hypnotherapy is a collaborative therapy where you, the client, need to ‘come to the party’ and be actively involved.
 Some people think that Hypnotherapy happens TO you – you open your eyes and you are magically reprogrammed.
 That is not how it works.
 Hypnotherapy involves the conscious and the unconscious minds and the process aims to arrive at a new mindset via the communication between these two.
 On stage, when you see people being turned into chickens, there is a lot you don’t see, such as the hypnotist’s assistant, vetting the audience for unusually high ‘hypnotisability’, a small percentage of the population.
 Yes, hypnotherapy can sometimes happen TO these very few people.
 But these results will unlikely be lasting unless the conscious mind has also agreed to change.
 So, when you consider hypnosis for re-setting your habits or thought patterns, be prepared to take an active part in the process.
 Be prepared to change.
 Be prepared to set yourself free in a safe, guided environment with me 😊

 How does NLP work?

-Before getting to hypnosis, I work with a range of Neuro-Linguistic Programming (NLP) methods to understand how the problem behaviour is playing out, and how your unconscious mind is making sense of it.
+Lastly, for Part 3 of the Hypnotherapy FAQ – let’s talk about Neuro-Linguistic Programming (NLP).
+I use NLP methods to understand how the problem behaviour is playing out, and how your unconscious mind is making sense of it.
 As a result when we come to do hypnosis, I know that we are addressing the issue in a way that is most relevant to you.

 I use a range of NLP processes to work with your problem.
 As well as helping me to understand what I’m working with before starting the hypnosis, NLP is a potent method which sets a more useful way for you to think and behave.
 It is a great agent of change, and a truly valuable set of tools or life skills that you can keep using.